 Crishon DJ Johnson is a litigation attorney with Brent Adams & Associates where she focuses on civil litigation matters.
 She has extensive experience in negotiations and enjoys finding creative ways to find client solutions.
 Crishon’s legal experience includes disability matters, injury claims, civil rights claims, contract disputes, and employment matters.
 Crishon attended the School of Law at the University of North Carolina at Chapel Hill and obtained her Bachelor of Arts in English with a minor in the University Honors Program at the University of North Carolina in Charlotte, NC.
 She is licensed to practice law in North Carolina and is a member of NC Advocates for Justice, the NC Bar Association, and the Wake County Bar.
 In addition to joining the Board of WomenNC, she serves on the Board of Unity of Faith Family Worship Center.

 Sree is a customer-obsessed and results-driven cloud executive with two decades’ experience leading global technology organizations focused on enterprise adoption of emerging technology and cloud solution architectures.
-She thrives at the intersection of customers, cloud architecture, and organizational leadership, with her unique brand of empathy.
+Sree works at Amazon Web Services as Director of Cloud Solution Architecture for the Southeast region.

 As fierce community advocate, she also leads the local Business Alliance community network at Green Level high school.